bharathbabu68/Simple-Cryptocurrency-Portfolio-Tracker/README.md

 # Simple-Cryptocurrency-Portfolio-Tracker
 This is just a pretty basic cryptocurrency portfolio tracker I made using the WazirX API using Python to track the status of cryptocurrency investments.
-The reason I made this was cause WazirX didn't provide a way to track the status of each coin that I owned, and didn't show individual details like profit amount, profit %, invested amount, but only showed the current value of the entire portfolio which made it really difficult to keep track of.
+The reason I made this was cause WazirX didn't provide a way to track the status of each coin that was owned, and didn't show individual details like profit amount, profit %, invested amount, but only showed the current value of the entire portfolio which made it really difficult to keep track of.

 ## What do you get?
 - You get to track the status of each coin you invested in, showing details such as prodit amount, profit %, invested amount and the current value of your investment.